p3zo/rhythmic-relationships/README.md

 the `--binarize` option is used, the array values are either `0` or `1` representing onsets, else they are integer MIDI velocities in the range `[0-127]`.
 A map of all the segments is saved in the top-level directory as `segments.csv`.
 Additionally, a set of lookup tables for all segment pairs are stored in the `pair_lookups`directory, one for each pair of parts.
-Finally, two plots displaying the distribution of segments by both part and part pair are saved to the top-level directory.
-The final dataset directory structure looks like this, assuming 3 parts and a flat input directory of MIDI files:
+Finally, two plots displaying the distribution of segments by both part and part pair are saved to the `plots` directory.
+The final dataset directory structure looks like this, assuming 3 parts and a flat input directory of MIDI
+files:

 ```
 ├── pair_lookups
-│   ├── Part1_Part2.csv
+│   ├── part1_part2.csv
-│   ├── Part1_Part3.csv
+│   ├── part1_part3.csv
-│   ├── Part2_Part3.csv
+│   ├── part2_part3.csv
 ├── representations
 │   ├── track1.npz
 │   ├── track2.npz
 │   └── track3.npz
-├── segments.csv
+├── plots
-├── segments_by_part.png
+│   ├── segments_by_part.png
-└── segments_by_part_pair.png
+│   └── segments_by_part_pair.png
+└── segments.csv
 ```

 The piano roll images created with the `--create_images` flag can be listened to using the notebook